NeuroBio/Ballast-Visual-Novel-Engine/README.md

 			- most likely, it's a UI trigger that does this

 ## Saving
+### When to Save
 Autosaves occur when scenes are completed.
-Manual saves are designed to be called before or after scenes, but NOT during them.
-The save data currently does not contain the data necessary to support this.
+Manual saves via `engine.save` are designed to be called before scenes start or after scene complete, but NOT during them.
+The save data currently does not contain the data necessary to support mid-scene saves.
+The following is missing:
 - Save data does not store the current beat a user is on (necessary to restart partway through a scene).
 - Save data does not store an old copy of its prior state (necessary for rollback).
 Currently, scene restarts are quick rollbacks that use the prior save state stored _in memory_.
 The following is an example of what can go wrong if you save midway through a scene: